Track MCP LogoTrack MCP

 bash

 This opens a browser window where you log in manually (5 minute timeout for 2FA, captcha, etc.).
-The browser profile is saved to ~/.linkedin-mcp/profile/.
+The browser profile and cookies are saved under ~/.linkedin-mcp/.
+On startup, Docker derives a Linux browser profile from your host cookies and creates a fresh session each time.
+If you experience stability issues with Docker, consider using the uvx setup instead.

 Step 2: Configure Claude Desktop with Docker